Wicked Spoon Buffet Review, Las Vegas

-Carved prime rib, Rotisserie Pork Shoulder, Roast Chicken, Rotisserie Turkey.
+Carved prime rib, Rotisserie Pork Shoulder, Roast Chicken, Rotisserie Turkey during dinner.

 During brunch, Wicked Spoon had roast beef, culotee, roast pork tenderloin, several sausages, bone marrow and more.

-Something we have never seen, roasted bone marrow.
+Something we have never seen at a buffet, roasted bone marrow.
 Great way to introduce it to the masses.

-Truffle Potato Gratin, 3 types of individual serve pastas, Crispy Pigtails, vegetables.
+Truffle Potato Gratin, 3 types of individual serve pastas, Crispy Pigtails, roasted vegetables.

 Outstanding risotto, Wicked Mac and Cheese, polenta with rhubarb and elderberry, garlic bread and pizza.